projectsveltos/sveltos/docs/events/templating.md

 When an event matches all conditions defined in an EventTrigger, it generates a tailored Sveltos ClusterProfile, automating the application of add-ons, policies, or configurations based on real-time changes in an environment.

-The resulting Sveltos ClusterProfile can include:
+The resulting ClusterProfile can include the following fields, all of which can be expresssed as templates within the EventTrigger and instantiated by Sveltos during the generation process:

 1. **TemplateResourceRefs**
 1. **PolicyRefs**